epi2me-labs/wf-somatic-variation/docs/08_pipeline_overview.md

 by setting `--annotation true`.
 Furthermore, the workflow will add annotations from the [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) database.

+The workflow can run the `snv` component in tumor-only mode.
+See [tumor-only mode](#6-tumor-only-mode) for more details.

 ### 4. Somatic structural variant (SV) calling with Severus.